 "This is a farce!"
 Scar told him.

-"Not at all!"
+"The hell it is!"
 Shua countered.
 "It was love at first sight, really it was!
 It just took us a while to realize it.
 Besides," he added with a shrug and a crooked grin.
 "I have to let her make an honest man of me."

 Scar blew on his palm, dismissing a particularly offensive thought.
 "I don't want to hear about it, Shua!" he remarked in disgust and walked away.